 I am sometimes asked if I have ever forgotten that I was wearing a skirt and unthinkingly let my legs sprawl.
 The answer is that this has happened only once in the eighteen months since I started wearing skirts but the circumstances were an unlikely trifecta (and it was before I learned of the aforementioned elasticized half slips).
 First, the skirt was actually a skort with the short removed.
 Second, the skirt was two sizes too big (it was a 14 and I wear 10s and 12s).
 Third, I was sitting at a table.
 The table gave me a false sense of visual obscurity, the size increased the exposure window, and the wider cut deprived me of the modesty reminder.
 I later found out that a few people got a view from the far side of the room.
 Worse still, they didn’t bother to give me a friendly heads-up and instead gossiped about it.
 I would say that, more than anything else, I was disappointed in those who saw the wardrobe malfunction but said nothing about it.
 Moreover, any embarrassment that I felt stemmed from my mental lapse more than anything else.
 I read a post somewhere on the internet (Quora, perhaps) in which a fellow suggested that there was nothing wrong with men wearing skirts except for the fact that men lack the years of “modesty training” that women receive from childhood.
 That poster’s logic was absurd.
 Ask any woman if she forgets that she is wearing a skirt.
 The reality is that the “air-conditioning” comfort that one feels keeps the wearer mindful of the skirt and straight skirts will further keep a fellow mindful to keep his knees together.
 Apart from this, however, there is risk of catching the hem on various items like backpacks (or, eh hem, like the garment hanger of clothes draped over an arm).
 But there again, I have seen similar things happen to ladies so the thing for everyone to remember is that accidents are just accidents.
 Laugh it off and move on.

 For most Americans, seeing a man in a skirt is unusual enough that they have not had the occasion to formulate an opinion on the matter.
 I choose to think that these are wonderful teaching moments.
-In fact, I even printed up some punch-out business cards on my ink-jet that I can hand to people to refer them to my blog post on “Why I Wear Skirts.”

 As I have pointed out in my earliest posts about gender issues and skirts for men, one of my principal skirt arguments stems from gender equality in the workplace and I strongly encourage men to structure their skirt selections with the workplace in mind.
 While personal preference and expression are sacrosanct ideals, we are ambassadors of a social movement, and that movement is not served by selections that are too extreme for our fellow citizens to admit into their realms of normalcy.
 This is nothing new to counterculture movements such as post-Vietnam long hair or electric guitar solos of the national anthem.
 In-their-face approaches are sometimes necessary, but sometimes subtlety is more fruitful.